camunda/camunda-docs/docs/guides/getting-started-orchestrate-human-tasks.md

 While it may originally seem like the goal of automating a process is to remove humans entirely, efficiently allocating work through user tasks can be even more beneficial.

 In this guide, we’ll step through one way to create an automated process utilizing user tasks – all entirely executable in the browser.
+If you rather prefer a video based learning experience we got you covered as well.
+[This Camunda Academy course](https://bit.ly/3PJJocB) features the same content which is being discussed in this guide.

 :::note
 New to BPMN or want to learn more?
 Visit our [BPMN cheat sheet](https://page.camunda.com/wp-bpmn-2-0-business-process-model-and-notation-en) for an overview of all BPMN symbols.